mushfiqur-anik/HTTP-Cilent-Application/README.md

 # HTTP-Client-Application

 ## Description of the problem
 In this project a simple HTTP Client application was implemented and it was experimented with real HTTP Servers (web servers).
-HTTP Client Library was implemented using TCP Sockets built with Java.
+HTTP Client Library HttpLibrary.java was implemented using TCP Sockets built with Java.
 The HTTP library implements a subset of HTTP specifications, it mainly supports features like GET operation, POST operation, Query parameters, Request headers & Body of the requests.
 A cURL-like command line named httpc.java was implemented to test the httpcClient application with real servers.

 ## File List
 - HttpLibrary.java